A Quick Guide to Female Solo Travel

 10. Sit Close to Other Women on Buses

-Sit toward the front of buses and try to surround yourself with other women.
+Sit in the front of buses and try to surround yourself with other women.
 Not only will you have interesting ladies to talk to while you’re traveling, it’s just plain safer.

 11. Talk on the Phone While Walking Alone

 Even when we try to stick with a tour group or get lost in a crowd, sometimes we find ourselves completely alone when we travel.
 It’s during these times that you should whip out your phone and make the ol’ fake phone call.